P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 > [!abstract] Recommends Action
 >
-> Recommends Action: The most advanced feature of BA is its ability to suggest optimal actions.
+> The most advanced feature of BA is its ability to suggest optimal actions.
 It not only predicts outcomes but also recommends what a business should do to achieve its goals.
 >
 > -   **Example**: The bakery's system analyzes upcoming weather and past sales to recommend the exact number of each type of bread to bake to avoid waste and maximize profit.
 >